A Desktop Method for Establishing Environmental Flows in Alberta Rivers and Streams

 An Instream Flow Needs Technical Advisory Committee, struck by the Lesser Slave Watershed Council, was formed to develop an environmental flow recommendation that provides full, long-term protection to the aquatic ecosystem for the Lesser Slave River.

-To review the reports for this project, see the Lesser Slave River Hydraulic Surveying and 2D modelling section on the Lesser Slave Lake Watershed Council website at:
+To review the reports for this project, see the Lesser Slave River Hydraulic Surveying and 2D modelling section on the Lesser Slave Watershed Council website.

 North Saskatchewan River